← Reference Deep-Dives Reference Deep-Dive · 10 min read

 The value of customer research is not linear — it compounds.
 Each conversation adds to a growing body of evidence that makes every subsequent conversation more interpretable.
 The team that has spoken to 200 customers over the past year brings context to each new interview that a team starting fresh cannot match.

-This compounding effect applies to pattern recognition (you notice emerging trends earlier because you have the baseline to compare against), to hypothesis generation (you ask better questions because you understand the landscape), and to stakeholder influence (your research carries institutional weight because it is continuous and consistent rather than opportunistic).
+The compounding effect applies to pattern recognition (you notice emerging trends earlier because you have the baseline to compare against), to hypothesis generation (you ask better questions because you understand the landscape), and to stakeholder influence (your research carries institutional weight because it is continuous and consistent rather than opportunistic).

 At 2-3 conversations per week over a year, a product team accumulates 100-150 hours of customer evidence.
 That evidence base, stored in a searchable intelligence hub where findings compound over time, becomes the most valuable asset in the product organization — not because any single conversation is transformative, but because the accumulated pattern recognition fundamentally changes how the team makes decisions.
+The team that has been running this cadence for two years has built a moat that competitors who started this quarter cannot close, no matter how aggressively they recruit researchers or buy platform tools.

 If your team does no regular customer research today, the transition is simpler than you expect.
+Five weeks is enough to move from no practice to an embedded weekly cadence.

 Frequently Asked Questions